-A bunion is a deviation of the big toe towards the middle of the foot.
-In many cases, if treatment is put off, a bony growth may develop at the bunion causing a bump or an enlargement on the side and over the top of the big toe.
+A bunion is a deviation of the big toe joint towards the middle of the foot.
+In many cases, if treatment is put off, a bony growth may develop at the bunion causing a bump or an enlargement on the side and over the top of the big toe joint, which may cause foot and ankle pain.
 Given that there is a misalignment within the joint, bunions are usually but not always painful, and generally result in osteoarthritis within the big toe joint.
 Bunions are commonly associated with irritation in footwear, and are often a source of embarrassment due to the changed appearance of a sufferer’s feet.

 Bunions are caused primarily by the way that someone walks and stands.
-This is why, at Alternative Foot Solutions, we can correct bunions, because we always address the underlying cause first so that we correct the bunion and stop it from coming back.
-Foot mobilisation is the technique we use, and through this method we gently guide the joints back into the correct position and then strengthen the muscles around that joint to reinforce that positive position.
-As a result, your body will actually straighten the bunion through this process in conjunction with the hands-on therapy that you receive in the clinic.
+Foot mobilisation is the technique we use at our podiatry clinic, and through this method we mobilize the joint and then strengthen the muscles around that joint to reinforce that positive position.

 Symptoms of a Bunion

 Bunions tend to lead to pain and soreness at the big toe joint, the 1st MTPJ.
 Though persistent pain is one of the most common signs that a bunion requires treatment, pain itself isn’t always the best guide on what is happening with your bunion.
 In fact, a bunion can be 90% advanced before a person even feels any pain or discomfort at all.
 But as the condition progresses, the pain is often indicative of a more advanced issue.
 If a bunion is especially sore it may mean there is degenerative change or osteoarthritis.